geetharamson/MLASTASK2020/README.md

 ______________________________________________________________
 The software can be downloaded and run on a machine as follows:

->Clone the repository with the following command
+Clone the repository with the following command
 >> git clone [GitHub](https://github.com/geetharamson/MLASTASK2020.git)

-> Run Jupyter Notebooks from the repository with the following command:
+Run Jupyter Notebooks from the repository with the following command:
 >> jupyter notebook

-Jupyter Notebooks should open in your default web browser
+Jupyter Notebooks should open in your default web browser!

 # Task 1
 Write a Python function called sqrt2 that calculates and prints to the screen the square root of 2 to 100 decimal places.
 Your code should not depend on any module from the standard library or otherwise.
 You should research the task first and include references and a description of your algorithm.